We need art, and I do think it can relieve stress. What is stress? It’s worrying about something in the future. Art is now.

 I was never truly satisfied, nor was I satisfied with it as a portrait of them. … So I had to struggle on.
 Now I might have abandoned it had it not been my parents.

 Video Brings Its Time to You…

 At Annely Juda Fine Art in London, concurrent with the drawing retrospective at the National Portrait Gallery, the show David Hockney: Video Brings Its Time to You, You Bring Your Time to Paintings and Drawings presents his diverse production across various media over the past decade.
 It includes recent portraits of Margaret Hockney, the artist’s sister; Scarlett Clark, the granddaughter of Celia Birtwell; and musician friends including Ed Sheeran and Bruno Mars.
 Two video works, Woldgate Woods, Winter (2010) and Seven Yorkshire Landscapes (2011)—shot using multiple cameras on a moving vehicle—fill the gallery with multiscreen views of the English countryside as a changing landscape.
 The show also features several of Hockney’s 2018 photographic drawings, made as composite arrangements of various sitters in his Los Angeles studio.

-The publisher Taschen releases a limited edition of Hockney’s artist’s book My Window, a portfolio of 120 iPhone and iPad drawings of the view from the window of his Yorkshire home, drawn between 2009 - 2012.
+The publisher Taschen releases a limited edition of Hockney’s artist’s book My Window, a portfolio of 120 iPhone and iPad drawings of the view from the window of his Yorkshire home, made between 2009 - 2012.

-- David Hockney, My Window, London: Taschen.
+- My Window, by David Hockney, Cologne: Taschen.